-Accused Boston Marathon bomber to make first court appearance
+Accused Boston marathon bomber to make first court appearance

 BRIEF APPEARANCE

-Tsarnaev's appearance will likely be brief, with Conrad perhaps entering a not guilty plea on his behalf, Prince said.
+Tsarnaev's appearance at U.S. District Court in Boston - the same building where mobster James "Whitey" Bulger is currently on trial - will likely be brief, with Conrad perhaps entering a not guilty plea on his behalf, Prince said.

 According to court papers, Tsarnaev scrawled a note on an inside wall and beams of the boat in which he hid.